Token enrollment

 Authentication (migration to 2FA token)

-During the authentication flow, the end-user is prompted to migrate to Airlock 2FA, and asked to activate the Airlock 2FA app by scanning the displayed enrollment QR code.
+During the authentication flow, the end-user is prompted to migrate to Airlock 2FA and activate an Airlock 2FA device.
+They can enroll by scanning the enrollment QR code (default) or, if enabled, by entering the 16-digit activation code.
+Both codes appear in the browser.

 Self-registration

 During the self-registration flow, the end-user is prompted to select an additional authentication method.
-If the end-user chooses Airlock 2FA, they are asked to activate the Airlock 2FA app by scanning the displayed enrollment QR code.
+If the end-user chooses Airlock 2FA, they are asked to activate their Airlock 2FA device by scanning the enrollment QR code (default) or, if enabled, by entering the 16-digit activation code.
+Both codes appear in the browser.

 Protected self-service

-In the protected token management self-service, logged-in end-users can add a new 2FA app token with the Airlock 2FA Device Management feature.
-After clicking the Activate Airlock 2FA device button, the end-user scans the displayed QR code to enroll a new device.
+In the protected token management self-service, logged-in end-users can add a new 2FA device/token with the Airlock 2FA Device Management feature.
+After clicking the Activate Airlock 2FA device button, the end-user either scans the displayed QR code or enters the displayed activation code (if enabled) to enroll the new device.

 Risk